Skip to main content

 The CONTENTdm API can be used to retrieve display images and file downloads from any CONTENTdm repository.
 To use the API you will need to know the “Collection Alias” and “CONTENTdm number” of each object:

-• The values for CONTENTdm number are included in your metadata by default when you export your collection’s metadata from CONTENTdm.
+• Individual identifier for each item in a collection.
+The values for CONTENTdm number are included in your metadata by default when you export your collection’s metadata from CONTENTdm.

 CDM utls